 In 2013, KUD Mreža became part of the international research project named The Future Of Work, and led a consortium – featuring Projekthaus Potsdam-Babelsberg and Zaaigrond Filmproductions – that secured financing by the European Cultural Fund.
-The Future Of Work is a four episode web-documentary by artists Abel Heijkamp and Julij Borštnik who are documenting their research into contemporary labour conditions in the Netherlands, Slovenia, Germany – and in Europe in general.
+The Future Of Work is a four episode web-documentary by artists Abel Heijkamp and Julijan Borštnik who are documenting their research into contemporary labour conditions in the Netherlands, Slovenia, Germany – and in Europe in general.

 KUD Mreža also participated in Trans Europe Halles, a European Network Of Independent Cultural Centres with Metelkova, by hosting the annual Trans Europe Halles meeting in 2006.